-&lt;sup>23 Setting and Adjusting Patent Fees During Fiscal Year 2020, 84 Fed.
+18 Setting and Adjusting Patent Fees During Fiscal Year 2020, 84 Fed.
 Reg.
-37,398, 37,406 (July 31, 2019).

-(2) Patent operations cost increase = $$100 \times \left(\frac{\$3.170B - \$0.093B - \$0.028B}{\$3.170B}\right) = 96.2\%$$

-Because under AIA § 10(a)(2), all these expenses are to be recovered by fee increases, aggregate fees will rise by this amount, and presumably the application fees would rise proportionately.

-Reduced filings and loss of patents due to PTO fee increases

-Assuming the price elasticity of -0.16 for the application fees as provided in Table 1, and a fee increase derived in (2) of 96.2%, the percent reduction of patent application filings will be $0.16 \times 96.2\% = 15.4\%$ .
-The PTO's budget request projects 611,200 serialized applications to be filed by the end of this fiscal year.
-This means that the 15.4% reduction in application filings will cause a loss of 611,200 × 15.4% = 94,059 applications.
+37,398, 37,406 (July 31, 2019). approximately double.
+The exceptions are the expense components that do not serve the examiner work force (\$93 million for patent trial and appeals and \$28 million for activities related to IP protection, policy, and enforcement), which would remain unchanged.
+The patent operations costs would therefore increase by about (2) Patent operations cost increase = $$100 \times \left(\frac{\$3.170B - \$0.093B - \$0.028B}{\$3.170B}\right) = 96.2\%$$ Because under AIA § 10(a)(2), all these expenses are to be recovered by fee increases, aggregate fees will rise by this amount, and presumably the application fees would rise proportionately.
+Reduced filings and loss of patents due to PTO fee increases Assuming the price elasticity of -0.16 for the application fees as provided in Table 1, and a fee increase derived in (2) of 96.2%, the percent reduction of patent application filings will be $0.16 \times 96.2\% = 15.4\%$.
+The PTO's budget request projects 611,200 serialized applications to be filed by the end of this fiscal year.19 This means that the 15.4% reduction in application filings will cause a loss of 611,200 × 15.4% = 94,059 applications.
 The loss of initial application filings, however, would not be the only loss.
 Applications that made it through and are already in the system but received final rejection may not all be appealed or followed with an RCE due to price increases for those services, and thus will be removed from consideration for possible allowance.
 In a conservative approach, I consider only the losses in appeals and not in RCE filings because appeals are at the final stage.
 Table 1 shows price elasticities of appeal fees for large and small entities of -0.15 and -0.33 respectively.
 It is a reasonable assumption that micro entities can be lumped with small entities for elasticity computations.
-The number of appeals filed in FY 2018 was $11,456.^{25}$ Considering the relative share of large entity appeals shown in Figure 1, and the respective elasticities for large and small entities, it can be shown that the price increase of 96.2% will result in a total loss of 2,397 appeals that would not be filed, removing the underlying applications from possible allowance.
+The number of appeals filed in FY 2018 was 11,456.20 Considering the relative share of large entity appeals shown in Figure 1, and the respective elasticities for large and small entities, it can be shown that the price increase of 96.2% will result in a total loss of 2,397 appeals that would not be filed, removing the underlying applications from possible allowance.
 As a result, a total of 94,059+2,397= 96,456 applications would be lost per year.
-Because not all applications ultimately issue as patents, the estimated number of patents lost is given by $96,456 \times 0.77 = 74,271$ , where 0.77 is the latest allowance rate reported by the PTO.

-&lt;sup>24 U.S. Patent & Trademark Office, Fiscal Year 2020 Congressional Justification (March 2019) at 13.

-&lt;sup>25 USPTO, Fee Unit Expense Calculation Detail FY2018, (July 2019), at 7

-&lt;sup>26 PTO Dashboard, UPR Allowance Rate, without RCEs.
+Because not all applications ultimately issue as patents, the estimated number of patents lost is given by $96,456 \times 0.77 = 74,271$, where 0.77 is the latest allowance rate reported by the PTO.21 19 U.S. Patent & Trademark Office, Fiscal Year 2020 Congressional Justification (March 2019) at 13.
+20 USPTO, Fee Unit Expense Calculation Detail FY2018, (July 2019), at 7 21 PTO Dashboard, UPR Allowance Rate, without RCEs.
 (September 2019).